dbursztynowski/5g-taskforce/open5gs/README.md

 <img src="/figures/open5gs-ueransim-arch.jpg" alt="Open5GS/UERANSIM architecture" width="600" style="display: block; margin: 0 auto" />
 </p>

-If you cloned this repository, it is ready to use and you can implement the entire platform (Open5GS and UERANSIM) fully customized to our needs.
+**NOTE:** If you cloned this repository, it is ready to use and you can implement the entire platform (Open5GS and UERANSIM) fully customized to our needs.
 In this case you can skip section **Prepare Open5GS Helm chart** below and go directly to step [Deploy Open5GS](deploy-open5gs).
 This is the recommended approach to do the lab.
 However, if you are interested in the details of the modifications necessary to run the platform on Raspberry Pi, you may want to start from scratch and follow all steps beginning from [Prepare Open5GS Helm chart](prepare-open5gs-helm-chart).

 # Prepare Open5GS Helm chart